 Yealink CP900 Teams is a solid high-end compact speakerphone.
-An elegant, multifunctional device that is as reliable in huddle rooms as it is in the home office.
+An elegant, multifunctional device that is as reliable both in huddle rooms and home offices.

 There’s always room for improvement, but the CP900 passed all our performance tests with flying colors.
-One can tell that Yealink did its very best to compete with the likes of Jabra or Sennheiser in the premium compact speakerphone category.
+One can tell that Yealink did its very best to compete with Jabra or Sennheiser in the premium compact speakerphone category.

-The thing(s) that gives it a competitive edge?
-The trend for office communication is to go deeper and deeper into cross-device integration.
-This is why if your business already uses MS Teams, then the CP900 should probably be the obvious speakerphone of choice.
+The thing(s) that gives it a competitive edge The trend for office communication is to go deeper and deeper into cross-device integration.
+If your business already uses MS Teams, the CP900 should probably be the clear speakerphone of choice.

-Design: The CP900 comes in a protective zipper bag that is quite compact, while also feeling really sturdy.
+Design: The CP900 comes in a protective zipper bag that is quite compact while also feeling sturdy.

 Also, the speakerphone fills the bag’s single large department.
 There is no space for the CP900 to be joggling around the case while on the go.
-Traveling users can be certain that no harm will come to their CP900 Teams while inside its zipper case.
+Traveling users can ensure that no harm will come to their CP900 Teams inside its zipper case.

-As for the speakerphone itself, it is safe to say the CP900 Teams is an attractive one.
-It has a very distinct look when compared to its competitors.
+As for the speakerphone itself, it is safe to say the CP900 Teams is attractive.
+It has a distinct look compared to its competitors, Jabra Speak 710 or EPOS Sennheiser SP30.
 Whereas most compact speakerphones go for that purely utilitarian look, the CP900 Teams adds some flair with its salient futuristic curves.

-Nevertheless, in terms of overall device design, the CP900 Teams is a pretty generic compact speakerphone.
+Nevertheless, regarding overall device design, the CP900 Teams is a pretty generic compact speakerphone.
 Its upper part is reserved for the actual speaker and the buttons.
 The lower part works as a cord management system.

-And just as most compact speakerphones of its kind, the CP900 Teams has its buttons located at the speakerphone’s rounded periphery.
+And just like most compact speakerphones, the CP900 Teams has buttons at the speakerphone’s rounded periphery.

-However, there are some additional design elements that are unique to the CP900.
+However, some additional design elements are unique to the CP900.
 For example, there’s a light indicator surrounding the speaker.
 In its turn, this indicator also does a few practical things.

-The first of those: It displays how the changing volume levels, while users are adjusting it.
-Then, it also shifts between green and red depending on whether you’re on a call or have decided to mute the mic.
+The first of those: Displays the changing volume level while users adjust it.
+Then, it also shifts between green and red depending on whether you are on a call or have decided to mute the mic.

-The green light indicates that there’s a call going on.
-And the surrounding neighbors: the Power button, Bluetooth, Mute, Volume adjustment/Call handling buttons, plus – a dedicated MS Teams button for boosting Teams workflow.
+The green light indicates a call going on, And the surrounding neighbors: the Power button, Bluetooth, Mute, Volume adjustment/Call handling buttons, plus – a dedicated MS Teams button for boosting Teams workflow.

 Along with the standard buttons, the CP900 Teams also has a dedicated MS Teams button.
-When pressed, users evoke the Teams platform on the device you are using the CP900 with.
+When pressed, users evoke the Teams platform on the device they are using the CP900 with.

-When held continuously, the Teams button activates the paired device’s virtual voice assistant.
+The Teams button activates the paired device’s virtual voice assistant when held continuously.
 If it is a Microsoft device, that would be Cortana.

-However, this particular option of the Teams button is not restricted to devices using Teams alone (neither Microsoft in general).
-For example, the Teams button evokes Siri when paired to an iPhone.
+However, this particular option of the Teams button is not restricted to devices using Teams alone (nor Microsoft in general).
+For example, the Teams button evokes Siri when paired with an iPhone.

-The lower part of the CP900 Teams is a cord management system in itself.
-Users can wrap the USB cable around it, when not in use.
+The lower part of the CP900 Teams is a cord management system.
+Users can wrap the USB cable around it when not in use.

 The lower part is designed to function as a cord management system for the USB cable.

-Audio: The CP900 is equipped with wideband audio and a Yealink Optime HD Voice system.
-This, in combination with 6 embedded AEC-ready (‘Auto Echo Cancellation’) microphones, make for excellent acoustic performance.
+Audio: The CP900 has wideband audio and a Yealink Optime HD Voice system.
+Combined with 6 embedded AEC-ready (‘Auto Echo Cancellation’) microphones, this makes for excellent acoustic performance.

-We tested the CP900 in a few different scenarios for assessing its overall audio performance.
-The first test took place in a huddle room, in a ‘round-table’ scenario.
+We tested the CP900 in several scenarios to assess its overall audio performance.
+The first test took place in a huddle room in a round-table scenario.
 The other took place in a home-office setting.

 In addition, the CP900 Teams was also tested for its music playback capacities.
 The music audio delivered was clear and nice.
 At the same time, the CP900’s speaker has a 7W of maximum power output.
 This means that the sound can get rather loud.